Get menopause ready in your 30s

 As your menopause approaches your metabolism slows, making weight gain more likely and harder to lose weight.
 Being underweight or overweight can affect your hormone balance, and changes in weight can also impact on our bones.

-Due to hormonal changes during the peri-menopause and menopause there’s a greater risk of osteoporosis (thinning of the bones) so maintaining a healthy weight is important for your bone health.
+Due to hormonal changes during the perimenopause and menopause there’s a greater risk of osteoporosis (thinning of the bones) so maintaining a healthy weight is important for your bone health.

 7. Balance emotions